Williamd40/Predicting-Rainfall-With-Machine-Learning/README.md

 I advise having the jupyter notebook extension installed into your VSCode instance.

 Next, hit control + shift + p and type 'Notebook: Select Notebook Kernel'.
+Note: the above command must be run wheil tabbed into the notebook.

 Navigate to the .venv that has been made and select this.